mengwangoxf/mengwangoxf.github.io/index.md

 ## News

 Jun, 2026
 : Funding Success!
 I have received a generous donation from Canonical Ltd funding Alex Wood's PhD study on Automated Code Translation for Memory Safety.
+Also see Jon's [*blog post*] (https://discourse.ubuntu.com/t/investing-in-automated-c-to-rust-translation/86369) on the topic.

 Apr, 2026
 : Job alert!
 I am looking for two postdoctoral researchers to join my team to work on exciting challenges in programming languages.
 The posts offer the freedom to pursue research across a broad range of topics, along with excellent academic and financial support.
 Please get in touch if interested.